souravlahoti/TwitterLogin/Readme.md

 ## Installation

 Steps to install the app.
-1. Firstly clone my project.
+1. Firstly clone my project.<br>
-2. To install the specfic gems'bundle install'
+2. To install the specfic gems'bundle install'<br>
-3. Start the server 'rails server'
+3. Start the server 'rails server'<br>
 4. Goto 'localhost:5000/login' and click sign in using Twitter

 ## API Reference